Skip to content

 Choose Device

-Select the desired CNC machine from the list of added Devices in the Machine dropdown, choosing the Generic GCode or a placeholder machine previously created if your CNC machine is not yet setup and listed.
+Select your desired CNC machine from the list of added Devices in the Machine dropdown.

 Refer to Devices for more information.